 Your First Year: Frequently Asked Questions (FAQs)

-For information on current operations and our advising appointment processes, you're encouraged to visit the First Year Office homepage for regular updates.
+For information on current office hours and contact information, please visit the First Year Office homepage.

 Other useful University and Faculty resources include the following: